What to Consider Before Doing Business in the Philippines in 2021

 - Protection of Minor Investors

 This was made possible with the government’s effort in revising the Corporation Code in February 2019, which highlights the introduction of a One Person Corporation and the elimination of the minimum capital requirement when starting a business.
-Streamlining the process of securing government business permits also enabled businesses to establish much quicker in comparison to past years.
+Streamlining the process of securing government business permits also enabled companies to establish much quicker in comparison to past years.

 The Business Setting in the Philippines